 - Students will be respectful of each individual's rights and will refrain from fighting and other disruptive behavior.

-- Students will leave toys, radios, tape recorders, boom boxes, knives, and other items of similar nature at home.
+- Students will leave toys, playing cards, IPods, knives, and other items of similar nature at home.

 - Students will observe all classroom, playground, cafeteria, and bus-duty rules, as well as rules adopted by the Bradley County Board of Education.

 DISCRIMINATION/HARASSMENT/HAZING (SEXUAL, RACIAL, ETHNIC, RELIGIOUS)

 Students shall be provided a learning environment free from sexual, racial, ethnic and religious discrimination/harassment and hazing.
 It shall be a violation of this policy for any employee or any student to discriminate against, harass or haze a student through disparaging conduct or communication that is sexual, racial, ethnic or religious in nature.
 The following guidelines are set forth to protect students from discrimination/harassment/hazing.